olddeuteronomy/blog/_posts/2017-09-06-select_to_end_of_line_and_copy_to_clipboard.markdown

 tags: emacs elisp
 ---

 As we know, `(kill-line)` command (bound to `C-k` by default) kills rest of line, beginning from the current point (cursor position).
-However I was not able to find a command in the default Emacs command set which *selects* from the current point to end of line (certainly you can do that with `C-SPC C-e`, but I'd like to save on keypresses).
+However I was not able to find a command in the default Emacs command set which *selects* from the current point to end of line (certainly you can do that with `C-SPC C-e`, but I'd like to save on key-presses).
 After some searching, I found a short and elegant solution at [StackOverflow](https://emacs.stackexchange.com/questions/10254/select-text-to-end-of-line-without-moving-point):

 {% highlight elisp %}
 (defun mark-from-point-to-end-of-line ()